 The exhibition brings to life Warhol’s many interactions with the social and celebrity elite of his time with portraits of stars such as Michael Jackson, Liza Minnelli, and Dolly Parton; younger sensations in the art world such as Keith Haring and Jean-Michel Basquiat; and political stars, including Nancy Reagan, Maria Shriver, and Arnold Schwarzenegger.
 Contact Warhol, curated by Stanford Professors Richard Meyer and Peggy Phelan, traces Warhol’s photography from the most fundamental level of the contact sheet to the most fully developed silkscreen paintings.

 Launching concurrently with the exhibition is the culmination of a two-and-a-half year digitization project directed by Cantor project archivist Amy DiPasquale that will make the remarkable collection available to the public.
-The archive of contact sheets will be available through a searchable online database that will be accessed through the Stanford University Libraries, and both the negatives and contact sheets will be available on the Cantor’s website.
+The archive of contact sheets will be available through a searchable online database that will be accessed through the Stanford University Libraries, and both the negatives and contact sheets are available on the Cantor’s website.

 Richard Meyer is the Robert and Ruth Halperin Professor in Art History, where he teaches courses on twentieth-century American art, gender and sexuality studies, arts censorship, and the history of photography.